zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - certificationTypeVersion `optional(string)` - optional field describing the version of the certification program (see `certificationType` for supported programs)
   - transport `optional(string)` - optional field describing the underlying communication technology the device uses to connect and exchange data.
 Supported values are `thread`, `wi-fi`, `ethernet`, and `bluetooth`
   - parentChild `optional(string)` - optional field describing the parent vs. child characteristic when using the Product Family Certification or Portfolio Certification Program.
 Supported values are `parent` and `child`.
-  - schemaVersion: `optional(uint16)` - Schema version to support backward/forward compatability.
+  - schemaVersion: `optional(uint16)` - schema version to support backward/forward compatability.
 Should be equal to 0 (default 0)
 - Who can send:
   - CertificationCenter
 - CLI command: